 Medium Textured Side Swept Hair

 Hair directed to one side with texture cut through to give it natural-looking movement rather than a flat combed direction.
-Works on a wider range of face shapes than a middle part because the diagonal line it creates is more forgiving.
+This style works on a wider range of face shapes than a middle part, because the diagonal line the sweep creates is more forgiving.

 Medium-Length Textured Shag